Filling out Schedule C is possibly the most essential part of figuring out your taxes on Doordash.

 What is Cost of Goods Sold?

 Cost of Goods Sold (COGS) is usually related to selling products.
 The purchase cost for materials you resold is a Cost of Goods Sold.

 If I have to drive to provide my service, isn't that a Cost of Goods Sold?

 Is there a time when I would have a Cost of Goods Sold as a Doordash contractor?

 I can't think of any.
 There might be a place where it's used with some gig platforms.
 For example, Uber Eats will report they paid $13, but you only received $10 (hypothetical numbers).
 They then say they charged you a $3 service fee.
 Some accountants say to use Cost of Goods Sold for that service fee since it's a cost related directly to the service you are providing.
 Others will tell you to put it down as an “Other Expense” in line 27.

 I have more questions about what income and 1099s on my Doordash taxes

-You can look for more information in our article in this series about income and 1099's on your Doordash taxes.
+You can look for more information in our article in this series about how Doordash 1099's work, where we answer questions like do I have to file taxes for Doordash if I made less than $600.